 The language in Connect has been updated to address potential patient concerns.
 When patients open the "Test Results" page in Connect, they see this message:

 Remember to also set expectations with patients upfront at the time of ordering!

-How can I help patients receive a daily digest of results?
+How do patients receive results in Connect?